Read, Rock, and Rhyme

 Greetings, Reader.

-Gather with friends and strangers as we start our reading and meet monthly to wander through the surreal work of Joyce.
+Gather with friends and strangers as we continue our reading and meet monthly to wander through the surreal work of James Joyce.

 Join Zoom Meeting